kynomatix/Gemlaunch_fun/replit.md

 # Overview
 gemlaunch.fun is a web platform for creating and launching memecoins on the Kaspa blockchain.
 It offers a no-code solution with an emphasis on fair launch mechanisms and community-driven tokens, leveraging Kaspa's high-performance L1 capabilities.
 The platform includes an AI Assistant (Gemmy), a social layer, a gamified leaderboard, and integrates with Kaspa Finance for DEX deployments.
-Its purpose is to democratize memecoin creation and foster a vibrant Kaspa ecosystem.
+Its purpose is to democratize memecoin creation and foster a vibrant Kaspa ecosystem with business potential in the growing memecoin market.

 # User Preferences
 Preferred communication style: Simple, everyday language.